 What’s a court train?
 The court length train is a short train, but a bit longer than the Brush/ Sweep Train.
 This style of bridal gown train is between 1.1 feet and up to 3 feet long (i.e. up to 1 yard or 36 inches or 1 meter) measured from the back of the waistline to the hem of the wedding gown.

-NOTE: Many Court trains are designed the same length as the Sweep train.
+NOTE: Many court trains for wedding gowns are designed to have the same length as the sweep train style.
 However, they differ from where their train starts.
 Unlike the Sweep train style, the court train starts extending from the waistline instead of the hemline, and that alone changes the entire wedding gown into a more formal dress.

 Suitable for: If you want a short train on your wedding gown, but feel that the chapel length train is too short, consider buying the Court Train length.
 The court train is suitable for many types of wedding locations and formality.
 While this type of train is shorter than many of the other train styles, it may not be very convenient for some outdoor/ garden wedding venue – as it reaches the ground and sweeps the floor.